-The activities of the past year of training should be reported.
+For annual reports, the activities of the past year of training should be reported except for the Log Summary where the activities of all years since the start of the programme should be reported.
 Activities completed prior to starting the programme, should not be included in the logs.
-Please read carefully per item what to report.

-List of documents to submit for each annual report should be sent in in the following order:
+List of documents to submit for each annual report: